 Increasingly, globalization impacts every aspect of work and employment, both in the United States and around the world.
-Given this reality, LSER faculty have been focusing more and more of their research on global labor and human resource issues.
-Over the past two years, the Department has been discussing how it could best contribute to on-going efforts to understand the impact of globalization on workers and workplaces worldwide.
-After much thought, LSER has decided to undertake a new initiative that would look at the fundamental issue of labor rights.
-This fall the Department will launch the Project on Labor Rights in a Global Economy.
+Given this reality, LER faculty have been focusing more and more of their research on global labor and human resource issues.
+Over the past two years, the School has been discussing how it could best contribute to on-going efforts to understand the impact of globalization on workers and workplaces worldwide.
+After much thought, LER has decided to undertake a new initiative that would look at the fundamental issue of labor rights.
+This fall the School will launch the Project on Labor Rights in a Global Economy.
 The Project will work to move the research agenda on sweatshops, labor standards, and labor rights forward by creating a network of scholars working on these issues around the world.

-In 2009 the Department organized the on-campus Symposium on Sweatshops and Labor Standards to discuss the state of research on sweatshops, labor standards, and labor rights and explore the possibility of an initiative to provide research leadership in this area.
+In 2009 the School organized the on-campus Symposium on Sweatshops and Labor Standards to discuss the state of research on sweatshops, labor standards, and labor rights and explore the possibility of an initiative to provide research leadership in this area.
 Top experts from academia, NGOs, government, and unions were invited to discuss current research and assess the need for a Project.

 The participants in the symposium discussions provided a great deal of insight into the existing body of research in this area and concluded that there was a need for a Project that would help move the research agenda on sweatshops, labor standards, and labor rights forward.
 The discussions also provided information on potential sources of funding for future research.
-The symposium participants helped shape a general framework for a possible initiative and later the Department made the decision to create the Project on Labor Rights in a Global Economy.
+The symposium participants helped shape a general framework for a possible initiative and later the School made the decision to create the Project on Labor Rights in a Global Economy.

 Based on discussions at the symposium, and subsequent discussions, the following mission statement was drafted.